beancount/docs/docs/beancount_design_doc.md

 3. A final validation step that ensures the invariants have not been broken by the plugins.

-The [<span class="underline">beancount.loader</span>](https://github.com/beancount/beancount/tree/master/beancount/loader.py) module orchestrates this processing. **In the code and documents, I’m careful to distinguish between the terms “parsing” and “loading” carefully.** These two concepts are distinct.
+The [<u>beancount.loader</u>](https://github.com/beancount/beancount/tree/master/beancount/loader.py) module orchestrates this processing. **In the code and documents, I’m careful to distinguish between the terms “parsing” and “loading” carefully.** These two concepts are distinct.
 “Parsing” is only a part of “loading.”

 The user-specified plugins are run in the order they are provided in the input files.